Cost : INR 16,500.

 Best Time to Go : April-May & October-November.

 The Goechala trek in Sikkim is also one of the most romantic trek route in the Indian Himalayas.
 This trek has offer the enchanting walk through the Tshoka Rhododendron forests, the vast Dzongri and Thansing meadows, the startling blue waters of Samiti lake, enchanting panoramic view of some of the highest mountain peak of world like Kanchenjungha, Pandim, Talung, Kabru, Rathong, Gocha Peak, Tinchenkhang, Jopuno etc. The icy trail to Goechala make lots about the trek very romantic.Goechala is also known as Kanchendzonga Trek, Dzongri Trek, Goecha Pass, Samiti Lake Trek.
 Goechala trek is the most popular High Altitude Trekking in Sikkim Himalaya.
 This trek is the best trek route of Sikkim as well as India offers almost everything making it a trekkers delight.
 Sunrise view over Kanchenjungha range from Dzongri Top and Goechala is most popular among the trekkers.
-This route has lot of things to enjoy like alpine forest walk, Rhododendrone forest, Beautigul Prekchu river, Samiti Lake, Grand views of big mountains from Dzongri top & Goeachala sunrise point, Sunrise on the Kanchenjungha & his family, 14 Giant mountain peaks.
+This route has lot of things to enjoy like alpine forest walk, Rhododendrone forest, Beautiful Prekchu river, Samiti Lake, Grand views of big mountains from Dzongri top & Goechala sunrise point, Sunrise on the Kanchenjungha & his family, 14 majestic mountain peaks.
 Majestic Himalayan, one of the best adventure tour operator of Siliguri - Darjeeling - Sikkim, will take care of your all trek arrangement with their expertise.
-Our other trek routes are Sandakphu-Phalut Trek, Rachela (Neora Valley) Trek, Phoktey Dara Trek, Uttarey Dzongri Round Singalila Trek, Varsey Phalut Trek etc.
+Our other trek routes are Sandakphu-Phalut Trek, Rachela (Neora Valley) Trek, Phoktey Dara Trek, Uttarey Dzongri Round Singalila Trek, Varsey Phalut Trek, Kishong Lake, Tosar Lake, Danphevir Pass, Goechala Trek etc.

 "Meet & greet" with our company representative on arrival at NJP / IXB / Siliguri and drive to Yuksom ( 150 km., 5-6 hrs., 5,840 ft.), the first capital of sikkim & Goechala trek starting point.
 After 3 hr. driving you will reach at Jorthang and finish your lunch here.
 Yoksum is another 3 hr, journey via Tashiding.
 On the way visit Phamrong Water Falls.
 After arrival at Yuksom check-in & get fresh.
 After that you can spend your leisure time at Karthok Lake & local market area by walk.
 Before dinner pack your Rucksack for your dream trek, Goechala.
 Overnight Stay at Yuksom in a hotel / home stay.